 X-Mailer).
-It helps to detect email clients spoofing during a message transfer, which can indicate malicious activities.
+It helps to detect email client spoofing during a message transfer, which can indicate malicious activities.
 For example, we have an incoming mail, where SMTP dialect matches Mozilla Thunderbird.
-Using standard method, this message would be categorized as a benign one.
-However, IMF shows that this message was sent using Microsoft Outlook client, thus signalizing attempt of spoofing (malicious message).
-Scheme for this analysis is presented with the following scheme.
+Using the standard method, this message would be categorized as a benign one.
+However, IMF shows that this message was sent using the Microsoft Outlook client, thus signalizing an attempt at spoofing (malicious message).
+The scheme for this analysis is presented as follows.

 Now, let us take a look into a real example.
-Some time ago, Sendsafe botnet was responsible for the malicious Hancitory/Pony eFax malspam campaign (some details concerning this campaign can be read in a great post from the malware-traffic-analysis.net).
+Some time ago, the Sendsafe botnet was responsible for the malicious Hancitory/Pony eFax malspam campaign (some details concerning this campaign can be read in a great post from malware-traffic-analysis.net).
 In the majority of the messages, Sendsafe claimed to be sending emails using Apple devices.
-Let us take a look into a details of the Sendsafe SMTP dialect and Apple devices dialect.
+Let us take a look into details of the Sendsafe SMTP dialect and Apple devices dialect.

 There are three main differences between these two dialects:

 HELO) together with the domain, whereas Apple devices use extended SMTP (

-- Sendsafe places space character between “:” and “<”, whereas Apple devices do not.
+- Sendsafe places the space character between

 Clearly, it is an example of the successful attempt of email client spoofing, which was spotted in the wild.
-Sendsafe dialect and Apple's one have significant differences.
+The Sendsafe dialect and Apple's one have significant differences.

 Our paper about SMTP dialects analysis was published in IEEE Security & Privacy Digital Forensics.
-Some details and results can be found in there.
+Some details and results can be found there.